microsoft/api-guidelines/graph/collection-properties.md

 Inserting a single task into a collection only makes sense because the client knows the preceeding and proceeding tasks.
 In cases like this, it might make sense for a collection to use a complex type instead of an entity type.
 However, even in this case, it might make sense to use a collection of entity types anyway so that clients can individually address the tasks in the list, having URLs to individual tasks that can be referred to.
-In such a case, the delta `PATCH` request on this collection would simply be not supported.
+In such a case, the workload should simply not support a delta `PATCH` request on this collection.

 ## Conclusion